nidhog/nofone/data-fasting/description.md

 * `subjective level` perceived difficulty/level.
 From 1 (easy) to 5 (hard).
 This is a subjective measurement.

 ## Continuous glucose `glucose.csv`
-The FreeStyle Libre sensor gives this data, I was wearing different sensors during this period:
+The FreeStyle Libre sensor gives this data as a csv file.
+I was wearing a different sensor for every one of these periods:
 * 17 Mar 2020 – 31 Mar 2020
 * 24 Apr 2020 –  8 May 2020
-*  8 May 2020 –  22 May 2020
+*  8 May 2020 –  19 May 2020
-* 7 May 2020 – 20 May 2020
-* 21 May 2020 – 3 Jun 2020
+* 19 May 2020 – 2 Jun 2020

 The important fields in the here are:
 * `Device`: same in all the dataset `FreeStyle LibreLink`